jmagman/flutter-wiki/Setting-up-the-Engine-development-environment.md

 Make sure you have the following dependencies available:

  * Linux, macOS, or Windows.
-     * Linux supports cross-compiling artifacts for Android, but not iOS.
+     * Linux supports cross-compiling artifacts for Android and Fuchsia, but not iOS.
      * macOS supports cross-compiling artifacts for Android and iOS.
-     * Windows doesn't support cross-compiling artifacts for either Android or iOS.
+     * Windows doesn't support cross-compiling artifacts for any of Android, Fuchsia, or iOS.
  * git (used for source version control).
  * An IDE.
 See also the section at the bottom of this page for advice on setting up syntax highlighting while editing the engine.
  * An ssh client (used to authenticate with GitHub).